mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 He announces the Hero's arrival, only to be immediately shut down and then lectured.
 Kazama, a veteran burdened by his success, can't stomach Peco's naivete.
 This false start is important, and shows that Peco is still immature, egoistic, and unaware.
 He continues to struggle and quickly loses the first two games.

-Finally, at his lowest point, Peco remembers that key bit of wisdom from his childhood.
+Finally, Peco remembers that key bit of wisdom from his childhood.
 It's not about being the best, the strongest, the hero.
 It's so much more pure than that!
 It turns out...
 Ping Pong is fun!

 <video file="e10_peco_epiphany.mp4"></video>

 During this epiphany, we hear Smile's old humming tune slowly fade in.
 We see a flashback that explains its origins – Smile wrote it for Peco, as the Hero's theme!
-But as recently as episode 1, Peco had forgotten it.
 Now through flashback, we hear the original rendition through the voice of a child.

 The theme has been setup, reinforced, and reincorporated.
 But now for the real payoff.

-Up until this point, Peco hasn't had a definable song that was his own.
+Up until this point, Peco hasn't had a definable motif that was his own.
 His scenes either highlighted another character's theme or borrowed from the standard library of background score.
 This is the true payoff of the show.
 On the official soundtrack, this song is titled simply, "Peco".

 <video file="e10_peco_theme.mp4"></video>